-Matt is the host of All Things Considered on West Virginia Public Radio, a composer and a classical music host.
-He wrote, recorded, and produced two new themes for the West Virginia Public Radio news magazine, West Virginia Morning, which feature folk influences.
-He has recently finished the themes for news programs The Legislature Today as well as West Virginia Talks.
-He is also currently working on music for the West Virginia Public Broadcasting documentaries on Poverty and Senator Jay Rockefeller IV.
+Matt is the radio host of All Things Considered on West Virginia Public Broadcasting, a composer and a classical music host.
+He wrote, recorded, and produced two new themes for the West Virginia Public Broadcasting radio news magazine, West Virginia Morning, which feature folk influences.
+Matt composed the themes for news programs The Legislature Today as well as West Virginia Talks.
+He also wrote music for the West Virginia Public Broadcasting documentaries on Poverty and Senator Jay Rockefeller IV.

 Matt is the son of Jennifer Jackfert and the late Dr. Kent Jackfert.
 He completed his undergraduate Composition degree at West Virginia University, while studying under Dr. John Beall, as well as his undergraduate Chinese degree.
 He finished his Master's in Composition at University of Texas in Austin having studied under Daniel Welcher, Yevgeniy Sharlat, Russell Pinkston, Donald Grantham, and Bruce Pennycook.
 He continues to compose for concert music and film and media scoring.